adrien-legros/rhods-mnist/docs/lab-instructions.md

 ![data-science-project](./screenshots/ds-project.png)

  This project has been created with a pvc for the notebook filesystem (i.e the jupyterlab notebooks).
 It also has a data connection, which is a secret containing the minio credentials for the S3 storage.
 You need to create a new workbench.
+You have to select a notebook image:
+- **If you have GPU available**, please select: "Custom Datascience Notebook Cuda 11.4" image.
+- **If you have CPU available**, please select: "Custom Datascience Notebook" image.

-Click on the corresponding button and fill up the form.
+Click on *create workbench* and fill up the form.
 Don't forget to link the pre-created pvc to the notebook.
-Complete the form as bellow:
+Complete the form as bellow.
+We are using the GPU in this example:

 ![create-workbench-1](./screenshots/create-notebook-1.png)